 What have I done with my baptism and confirmation?
 Is Christ really at the center of my life?
 Do I have time for prayer in my life?
 Do I live my life as a vocation and mission? —Pope St. John Paul II

-In celebration & in gratitude today, we honor the 99th anniversary of the birth of this beloved pope, St. John Paul the Great.
-The story of the chasuble, featured here, is told below
+In celebration & in gratitude today, we honor the birth of this beloved pope, St. John Paul II.
+The story of the chasuble, featured here, is told below.

 Happy Birthday, St. John Paul II!